Ice Storms and Email Etiquette: A Reminder

 If you are not a regular in my inbox, I can understand that your expectations will kick in.
 And, when I am here and have power, I meet those expectations.
 Especially considering this is an email etiquette website where I’ve written ad nauseam about the importance of promptly replying to emails.

 If you have no power, you have no internet.
-And unlike many people, I have had enough technology in my life for the past 28 years that I do not have email on my cellphone.
+And unlike many people, I have had enough technology in my life for the past 29 years that I do not have email on my cellphone.
 That’s where I draw the line.

 The Internet may be 24/7; I am not.

-The Fact is, It’s Not All About You
+The Fact Is, It’s Not All About You

-But answering inquiries through an email etiquette website is not my priority during an emergency.
+To be honest, though, answering inquiries through an email etiquette website is not my priority during an emergency.
 And not having power for days in sub-freezing weather falls into that category.
 Call me whacky.

 Two examples: